Guides

 Bonus: Create New Content

-It’s also not as straightforward as just adding links, and will probably require you to familiarize yourself with writing Wikipedia articles.
+This method, however, is arguably the most time-consuming of all.
+It’s also not as straightforward as just adding links, and will probably require you to learn how to write Wikipedia articles.

 Some of the key guidelines to follow are: